slowjo/blog-app-demo/README.md

-This is a blog app demo built with Next.js, Tailwind CSS, Prismic, Supabase and Clerk.
+This is a blog app demo built with Next.js, Tailwind CSS, Flowbite, Prismic, Supabase and Clerk.

 ## Description